-Service Delivery Telephone and Reception 1.Corporate Services staff have attended a reception skills course with Merthyr College and 4 members of the service desk staff have signed up to attend a residential course at Nant Gwrtheyrn.
+Service Delivery Telephone and Reception 1.
+KPIs need to be included for service desk as part of IOPR to monitor the number of calls requiring a Welsh language service and how they are dealt with 2.
+Welsh speaking staff to attend a residential course to gain confidence speaking Welsh on the telephone 1.Corporate Services staff have attended a reception skills course with Merthyr College and 4 members of the service desk staff have signed up to attend a residential course at Nant Gwrtheyrn.
 2. New Welsh language skills confidence building group set up.
 3. Welsh speaking staff booked to attend a residential course to gain confidence speaking Welsh on the telephone 6.
-Confidence builiding group set up to support staff with using their Welsh language skills at work.
-7. Audit of calls completed - no evidence of calls in Welsh being treated less favourably to calls in English Dec-22 Policy Making Policies / EQIA 1.
-Process for reviewing policy EQIA needs to be formalised with support from the Welsh Language Manager Collaborative work with Workforce started Welsh Language Manager attends WIAG meetings and has final sign off on new projects and work programmes Dec-22 Policy Making Consultation and Research 1.
+Confidence building group set up to support staff with using their Welsh language skills at work.
+7. Audit of calls completed - no evidence of calls in Welsh being treated less favourably to calls in English Dec-22 Policy Making Policies / EQIA Process for reviewing policy EQIA needs to be formalised with support from the Welsh Language Manager Collaborative work with Workforce started Welsh Language Manager attends WIAG meetings and has final sign off on new projects and work programmes Dec-22 Policy Making Consultation and Research 1.
 Welsh Languge Services Manager to attend research and innovation meetings.
 EQIA included in Welsh language scheme in preparation for public consultation Dec-22 Operational Using Welsh Internally New Welsh language scheme launch and promotion with staff.
-New Welsh language policy required which will refer to the new Welsh language scheme Staff guides created and available on Welsh language SharePoint page Jan-23 Service Delivery Meetings and Public Events Regular communication with staff via SharePoint news.
-Promotion of SOP on Welsh language SharePoint page Arranging External meetings Standard Operating Procedure (SOP) reviewed and updated.
-New SOP for arranging events approved Mar-23 Operational ESR/ PADR 3 Manual collection of staff Welsh language skills ongoing Promotion of Welcome courses to support staff at level 0 at directorate team building days Reduction in staff at level 0 (6% reduction in last 6 months) Mar-23 Service Delivery Correspondence - Email/Letters All staff are required to enter bilingual email signatures and out of office replies.
-Extend pilot of language recording system to projects/programmes.
-Letters within systems need to be audited to ensure they are compliant with Welsh language standards.
-1. New staff guides created on the Welsh language SharePoint page.
+New Welsh language policy required which will refer to the new Welsh language scheme Staff guides created and available on Welsh language SharePoint page Jan-23 Service Delivery Meetings and Public Events Arranging External meetings Standard Operating Procedure (SOP) reviewed and updated.
+New SOP for arranging events approved Mar-23 Operational ESR/ PADR recording need to be resolved.
+2. Manual collection of staff Welsh language skills ongoing Promotion of Welcome courses to support staff at level 0 at directorate team building days Reduction in staff at level 0 (6% reduction in last 6 months) Mar-23 Service Delivery Correspondence - Email/Letters email signatures and out of office replies.
+2. Extend pilot of language recording system to projects/programmes.
+3. Letters within systems need to be New staff guides created on the Welsh language SharePoint page.
 2. New language preference recording system piloted by corporate services.
 3. Welsh Language Manager working with WIS and Gov.uk notify to amend vaccination letters.
-4. Translation service budget increased to meet demand Sep-23 Service Delivery Documents and Forms Ensure all stakeholder surveys/documents and forms are bilingual (particulary project surveys) New staff guide to advise staff on what needs to be in Welsh created and stored on the Welsh language SharePoint page.
-Welsh Language Manager working closely with DSPP to ensure surveys and forms are bilingual Welsh Language Manager attends WIAG to ensure complaince Sep-23 Operational Recruitment - Adverts and JDs Implementation of the recruitment actions within the Bilingual Skills Strategy to ensure Welsh language skills are assessed during the job scrutiny process.
-Implement a programme of translation of all new job descriptions Standard Operating Procedures for recruitment approved by the Welsh Language Group and uploaded to the IMS 2.
-Process in place to ensure Job adverts are translated and advertised bilingually Mar-24 Operational Complaints and Disciplinary No action required Information about complaints and disciplianry procedures are available on the IMS Completed
+4. Translation service budget increased to meet demand Sep-23 Service Delivery Documents and Forms New staff guide to advise staff on what needs to be in Welsh created and stored on the Welsh language SharePoint page.
+Welsh Language Manager working closely with DSPP to ensure surveys and forms are bilingual Welsh Language Manager attends WIAG to ensure complaince Sep-23 Operational Recruitment - Adverts and JDs to ensure Welsh language skills are assessed during the job scrutiny process.
+Standard Operating Procedures for recruitment approved by the Welsh Language Group and uploaded to the IMS 2.
+Process in place to ensure Job adverts are translated and advertised bilingually Mar-24 Operational Complaints and Disciplinary No action required 1.
+Information about complaints and disciplianry procedures are available on the IMS Completed